Rational links and DT invariants of quivers: Quivers and rational linksge

 So far we have only been dealing with the \textit{anti-symmetric} HOMFLY-PT polynomials for links colored by one-column Young diagrams.
 However, we can use the following proposition to recover generating functions for \textit{symmetric} HOMFLY-PT polynomials with respect to one-row Young diagrams.

-\begin{prop}[Proposition 4.4 \cite{TVW}] Let $L(\vec{\lambda})$ be a link with a coloring of its components described by the vector $\vec{\lambda}$ of Young diagrams.
+\begin{proposition}[{\cite[Proposition 4.4]{TVW}}] Let $L(\vec{\lambda})$ be a link with a coloring of its components described by the vector $\vec{\lambda}$ of Young diagrams.
 Then the unreduced colored HOMFLY-PT polynomial $\overline{P}$ satisfies

-where the superscript $t$ denotes transposition and $c$ is the total number of nodes in the Young diagrams in $\vec{\lambda}$. \end{prop} This proposition implies that the one-row and one-column colored reduced HOMFLY-PT polynomials of knots can be obtained from each other by inverting $q$.
+where the superscript $t$ denotes transposition and $c$ is the total number of nodes in the Young diagrams in $\vec{\lambda}$. \end{proposition} This proposition implies that the one-row and one-column colored reduced HOMFLY-PT polynomials of knots can be obtained from each other by inverting $q$.
 This operation changes the sign of all entries of the vector $S$ and of all entries of the matrix $Q$.
-Finally, one also needs to subtract one from every off-diagonal term in $Q$ to account for the asymmetry of q-Pochhammer symbols.
+Finally, one also needs to subtract one from every off-diagonal term in $Q$ to account for the asymmetry of $q$-Pochhammer symbols.

-\begin{rem} The colored Jones polynomials can be recovered from the HOMFLY-PT polynomials with respect to colorings by one-row Young diagrams under the specialization $a\mapsto q^2$.
-Thus, Theorem~\ref{thm:links} implies that also the colored Jones polynomials of rational links admit generating functions in quiver form. \end{rem}
+\begin{remark} The colored Jones polynomials can be recovered from the HOMFLY-PT polynomials with respect to colorings by one-row Young diagrams under the specialization $a\mapsto q^2$.
+Thus, Theorem~\ref{thm:links} implies that also the colored Jones polynomials of rational links admit generating functions in quiver form. \end{remark}